Annie Leonard tells the story of bottled water

 Although this is a professional documentary, it feels almost like a presentation with laptop and projector.
 And it is exactly this kind of simple yet sophisticated style that makes it so compelling.
 Simple yet sophisticated — a contradiction in terms?
 Simple gets often mixed up with simplistic.
 Explaining complex topics in logical steps without over-simplifying the matter is a rather fine line to walk.
 After all, we want to be understood by our audience.
 However complicated our topic, however deep our research, however extensive our material, it is our duty as presenters to make it appear simple and easy to follow.
 It was Albert Einstein who said, “Everything must be made as simple as possible, but not one bit simpler.”

-This video is part of the Story of Stuff Project created by Annie Leonard to leverage environmental and social concerns.
+The video on bottled water is part of the Story of Stuff Project created by Annie Leonard to leverage environmental and social concerns.
 In 2007 Annie Leonard released the documentary The Story of Stuff about the system of materials economy with its phases, extraction, production, distribution, consumption, and disposal.
 The documentary is a call for a more sustainable and just world.
 A front page article in The New York Times on May 10, 2009, triggered a heated public discussion about the movie and its critical message.